CPAForgeThe tools desk

 Verdict#

-For a fixed desk with multiple USB-A peripherals: Anker 10-Port Hub — the 60W power adapter is the detail that makes it work without compromise.
+For the most ports from one USB-C cable: Anker 8-in-1 USB-C Hub — three USB-A, four USB-C, and 100W passthrough cover a full desk.
 For a MacBook that moves between home and office: UGREEN 7-in-1 for the HDMI output plus charging pass-through.
 For client-site visits: Baseus 6-in-1 because the built-in Ethernet port saves a second adapter.
-For a second hub to leave at a satellite desk: Sabrent 4-Port at $10.
+For a second hub to leave at a satellite desk: Sabrent 4-Port.
 Avoid bus-powered hubs for external spinning hard drives — the Sabrent 4-Port and UGREEN 7-in-1 are both fine for SSDs but not mechanical drives.

 Editor's Pick